Applying to the MCIP Graduate Group

 - UC Davis requires academic records from each college-level institution you have attended.
 You will be instructed to upload scanned copies of your transcripts after you have submitted your online application.
 For more details visit https://grad.ucdavis.edu/admissions/admission-requirements/submitting-your-transcripts.

-- Please use the Institutional Code 4834 for reporting electronic scores from the GRE and/or the TOEFL.
+- Please use the Institutional Code 4834 for reporting electronic scores such as the TOEFL.

 - If you are submitting IELTS scores instead of the TOEFL, those should be sent to: